mtgjson/mtgjson-website/docs/data-models/card-set/README.md

 > - **Introduced:** `v4.0.0`

 > ### types
-> A list of all card types of the card, including Un-sets and gameplay variants.
+> A list of all card types of the card, including Un&#8209;sets and gameplay variants.
 >
 > - **Type:** `array[string]`
 > - <ExampleField type='types'/>